Pravargav/Amadeus/SAC/FinancialForecast-planning-reproting-sections.md

 ### Purpose
 Calculates depreciation for **newly planned CapEx**.

-### What Is Planned
-- Depreciation impact of new investments

 ### Why It Is Used
 - Automatically derives future expenses
 - Ensures accurate long-term forecasting